curvegrid/go-ethereum-wiki/Getting-Geth.md

 ### Using stderr

-Output from the console can be logged
+Output from the console can be logged or redirected:

 `geth console 2>>geth.log`

+Using standard tools, the log can be monitored in a separate window:

+`tail -f geth.log`

-You can also run one terminal with the interactive console and a second one with the logging output.
+Alternatively, you can also run one terminal with the interactive console and a second one with the logging output directly.

 1. Open two terminals
 1. In the **second** terminal type `tty`.
 The output will be something like `/dev/pts/13`